AnnaRichert/Portfolio/Python Project 1.md

 ## :six: Which individuals or organizations have won more than one Nobel Prize throughout the years?
-Store the full names in a list named repeat_list.
+Save the result in a list.

 ````python
 import pandas as pd